Sierra School of Alhambra empowers students to serve their community

 As April comes to its close, so does National Autism Awareness Month for the students and teachers at Sierra School of Alhambra.

+Here, young people of all learning abilities are encouraged to meet their full potential.
 And that’s a big mission on a campus that serves students ages 8 through 22, from the Los Angeles Unified School District and other school districts in the San Gabriel Valley.

-The students at Sierra have learning, behavioral or social/emotional challenges that benefit from a structured setting rather than the open form of a large, mainstream public school.
+The students at Sierra have learning, behavioral, or social/emotional challenges that benefit from a structured setting rather than the open form of a large, mainstream public school.

-“They are in an environment where they can feel safe and feel supported and know that they have not just one teacher in the classroom to help but plenty of adults to guide them and work through any issues that they have, whether that be academic or behavior,” said Sierra School of Alhambra director, Stephanie Helguera.
+“They are in an environment where they can feel safe and supported and know that they have not just one teacher in the classroom to help but plenty of adults to guide them and work through any issues that they have, whether that be academic or behavioral,” said Sierra School of Alhambra director, Stephanie Helguera.

 To that end, April’s theme was environmentalism.
 So on Friday, students and staff walked to Story Park in Alhambra as part of their community-based instruction to gather recyclables and clean up trash.

+To encourage creativity, students recycled newspapers to make a piñata.
 In the process, the idea was to learn good stewardship of the land.

 According to Autism Specialty Group, outdoor activity promotes cognitive function, sensory development, social skills, attention span, and overall sense of well-being.